-In 2022, Substitute House Bill 1571 (Section 4, line 1) passed and will fund projects to increase the visibility and accessibility of services and resources for indigenous persons who are survivors of trafficking.
-Ten (10) projects will be funded:
+Please note: Substitute House Bill 1571, section 4, line 1-32 also includes a project related to increasing the visibility and accessibility of services and resources for indigenous persons who are survivors of trafficking.
+The increasing visibility project will be a separate competitive process.